samcooler/flame_art/flamatik/PATTERN_ATLAS.md

 This document is not guaranteed to be exhaustive documentation of the patterns, it just serves to help with a mental model of "types" of patterns, which should hopefully be somewhat self-explanatory from the patterns' names.

+## Basic test patterns

+- `start` - turns on solenoids and apertures and leaves them on

+- `stop` - turns off everything, over and over.
+Good for safety.

+- `poof` - solenoid pattern.
+Turn on and off a group (default size 1) of nozzels. `nozzle` , and `group` , and `delay` .

+- `unpoof` - solenoid pattern.
+The opposite of poof - turns everything on, then turns off a `group` of `nozzles`

+- `appoof` - aperture pattern.
+Uses the apertures to supply poofs just like the `poof` pattern - turns on and off a group, but using 0 to 1 in apertures.

+- `group` - solenoid pattern. starting with `nozzle` turn on a group of `group` size for `delay` period, then keep walking through the nozzles

+- `soliwave` - solinoid pattern.
+Using a width of `group`, walk through the nozzeles in order, adding and subtracting one every `delay`

+- `multiwave` - aperture pattern.
+Applies a wave of certain width to a group, and walks through the sculpture linearly.
+May not support parameters yet?

+- `pulse` - aperture pattern.
+Starts off, and turns the sculpture on over `delay` period, then all the way off (sawtooth pulse)

+- `fast` - Eric?

+- `rings` - Eric?

 ## Test patterns

 - There are several patterns that start with "test" (e.g. "pattern_test_equators").